akarsh-enciphers/Solutions/index.md

 1. This self-xss is present inside the chat box option given in the application.

-2. Though simple javascript payload containing script tag will not work.
-You have to use image tag in the payload. like:
+2. Simple javascript payload containing script tag will  work.
+Like:
 ```
 <script>alert(0)</script>
 ```